Eduardo Cabra: Internationalization

-Now an international band, Calle 13 enters a stage of musical expansion at more complex and broad levels.
-From this stage, the song Latin America stands out, as well as their collaborations with, Café Tacvba, Rubén Blades, Silvio Rodríguez and Tom Morello.

-Entren Los Que Quieran is the album with the most Latin Grammy Awards in history, and Eduardo was nominated for the first time as best individual producer by the Grammys Awards.
+"Entren Los Que Quieran" is the album with the most Latin Grammy Awards in history, and Eduardo was nominated for the first time as best individual producer by the Grammys Awards.

 After the band became known world-wide, and obtained multiple recognitions, Multi Viral was released, an ambitious album that took a year to record and whose production was made almost entirely in La Casa del Sombrero, Eduardo's production label.
 The record was produced by his own record label and was mixed by Michael Brower and Ritch Costey.
 For this album, Eduardo was nominated for the second time as the best producer of the year at the Latin Grammy Awards.

-After this, in 2015, he decides to take a break to take on individual projects.
+In 2015, he decided to take a break to take on individual projects.